dmbarbour/wikilon/docs/AboutABC.md

          no other special characters
         ~

+Literals might be interpreted as encoding a finite sequence of UTF-8 bytes, i.e. such that `"hello"` rewrites to something like `[[#104] "ello" s]`.
+Rather than attempt to define a standard semantics for ABC literals, I might accelerate an expansion like this with special attention for reconstruction of text on output.

-Literals encode a finite sequence of UTF-8 bytes.
-The chosen Church encoding is designed to unify literals and numbers with a more  general concept of iterators or coroutines.
-For example, if I assume `(foo,bar,baz)` represents a general sequence in a [claw](CommandLine.md) view, then it will be possible to define things such that the following unification applies:
+I would like to ensure easy unification of literals and numbers as specializations of [claw](CommandLine.md) command sequences.
+For example, if I assume `(foo,bar,baz)` represents a general sequence, then it should be possible to define things such that the following unification applies:

         #5      == (,,,,)
         #3      == (,,)